damonallison/notes/edu/coursera/big-data/06-capstone/README.md

 * Binoculars to spot mission specific flamingos.
 * Special flamingos which count for > 1 point.
-* Ice blocks to freeze a mission for 20 secionds.
+* Ice blocks to freeze a mission for 20 seconds.
 * Trading cards to transfer extra points between grid cells.

 ##### Game Completion